-Table 1-6 describes the support levels for identification parameters.
+Table 6: Identification Parameters Support, on page 12 describes the support levels for identification parameters.
 Subsequent sections cover the following topics:

-- Calling Line and Name Identification Presentation, page 1-9 - Calling Line and Name Identification Restriction, page 1-9 - Connected Line and Name Identification Presentation, page 1-10 - Connected Line and Name Identification Restriction, page 1-10
+- Calling Line and Name Identification Presentation, on page 12 - Calling Line and Name Identification Restriction, on page 13 - Connected Line and Name Identification Presentation, on page 13 - Connected Line and Name Identification Restriction, on page 13

-Table 1-6 Identification Parameters Support
+Table 6: Identification Parameters Support

 Parameter Values Notes x-cisco-callback-number various Ignored if received by Cisco Unified CM.
 Set to the globalized form of the calling (callback) number.
-The globalized from of a number is the form that, when dialed by the endpoint, is successfully routed to the desired destination with no editing by the user.

-Parameter Values Notes party calling Ignored if Cisco Unified CM receives it. called Set to called for outgoing INVITE or UPDATE from Cisco Unified CM.
-Set to calling for outgoing responses from Cisco Unified CM. id-type subscriber Ignored if Cisco Unified CM receives it. user Set to subscriber for outgoing requests and term responses. privacy full Supported if Cisco Unified CM receives it. name Cisco Unified CM will also support sending all uri values in either INVITE or UPDATE requests off and responses for the same. screen no Ignored if Cisco Unified CM receives it. yes Cisco Unified CM always sends yes when generating a Remote-Party-ID header.
+The globalized from of a number is the form that, when dialed by the endpoint, is successfully routed to the desired destination with no editing by the user. party calling called Ignored if Cisco Unified CM receives it.
+Set to called for outgoing INVITE or UPDATE from Cisco Unified CM.
+Set to calling for outgoing responses from Cisco Unified CM. id-type subscriber Ignored if Cisco Unified CM receives it. term Set to subscriber for outgoing requests and responses. privacy full Supported if Cisco Unified CM receives it. uri Cisco Unified CM will also support sending all values in either INVITE off or UPDATE requests and responses for the same. screen no Ignored if Cisco Unified CM receives it. yes Cisco Unified CM always sends yes when generating a Remote-Party-ID header.